gray-panda/grayrepo/2017_labyREnth/chal/prog4_oddoneout/README.md

 The challenge instructs us to connect to http://oott.panspacedungeon.com:16000/play/new/None to play a game

+As of the writing of this article, the challenge server seems to be down.

 The challenge server will present us with a table of values.
 We have to analyze this table and select the row which is the "odd one out"